 Mycobacterium avium-intracellulare Complex (MAC)

-- Disease: MAC/MAI cause opportunistic infections in immunocompromised patients g. those with AIDS who have CD4 cell count less than 200/μl
+- MAC/MAI causes opportunistic infections in immunocompromised patients g. those with AIDS who have CD4 cell count less than 200/μl

-- Pulmonary disease clinically indistinguishable from Pulmonary tuberculosis.
+- Pulmonary disease caused by MAC is clinically indistinguishable from pulmonary tuberculosis.

 - Highly resistant to antituberculous drugs